 Tucked within this packet of letters was another small envelope with newspaper clippings that explained the story even more.

 Fourteen donors were required in Elaine’s case.
-Drivers had been ‘secured.’
-And the article shared the names of the drivers – two of whom were community members and friends of my parents – Donald Gruver and Karlen Day.
-And the other two drivers were my uncles Donald Imm and Alfred Curry.
+Drivers had been “secured.”
+The article shared the names of the four drivers, two of whom were community members and friends of my parents: Donald Gruver and Karlen Day.
+The other two drivers were my uncles Donald Imm and Alfred Curry.
 They met in front of Bob’s Dairy Bar at 10 am and drove together in a caravan to Riley Children’s Hospital in downtown Indianapolis.

 And just for the record – the pints of blood that were donated were Type O, Rh positive.